-When it comes to pellet grills, Traeger are king.
+When it comes to pellet grills, Traeger is king.

-Joe Traeger invented this new type of grill back in 1986, and they remain the top selling brand of pellet grill to this day.
+Joe Traeger invented this new type of grill in 1986, and they remain the top-selling pellet grill brand today.

 Understanding the Traeger grill lineup